hedy-hui/hedy-hui-pui-hw/final-project/README.md

 * Pros
   1. ChatGPT: It helped me think through complex technical issues, especially debugging and integrating libraries like Bootstrap, which made the development process more efficient.
 It also provided useful alternatives and suggestions, such as responsiveness techniques, which aligned with my goals in some cases and enhanced the quality of my design.
 * Cons
-  1. ChatGPT: It ccasionally provided overly complex solutions or suggestions that didn’t fit the specific context of my project, requiring additional time to review and adjust.
+  1. ChatGPT: It occasionally provided overly complex solutions or suggestions that didn’t fit the specific context of my project, requiring additional time to review and adjust.
 Moreover, its inability to fully understand nuanced design requirements or custom styles sometimes limited its effectiveness in addressing my challenges.

 ### Usage Log